justanothercell/ProgrammingLanguageIdeas/README.md

 Gradually designing the perfect general purpose programming lanuage.
 No guarantee that that is all even possible with a compiled language, im just tossing stuff around

+### Contributing:
+make an issue, make a pr, explain your idea directly, anythign goes!
+You just have to convince me that your idea is an improvement and ill either add it or add it as an alternative option.
+You can also write "sample code", if so make it clear (with comments or by putting it into a folder with md file) which syntax options you chose.

 ### What Should Be Noted And Is Probably Best:
 - the less special cases the better: <br>
     syntactic sugar should be able to be converted to a "lower-level" form and not be a black-box-compiler-special-case.